Rape victim moved to act after hearing man abused another

 Prisoners sentenced to more than two years in jail are able to apply for parole after one third of their sentence has been served.

-This means that Hermansen will become eligible to be considered by the Parole Board next year.
+This means Hermansen will become eligible to be considered by the Parole Board next year.

 Where to get help: